MOST RECENT

 Drivers Permit Exam

-Although the permit applicants who are over 18 years of age are not required to take a drivers education program, it may still be a good idea to do so because the class will provide you with a sound knowledge of the Ohio driving rules and prepare you for your learners permit exam.
-The written test must be taken by every license application and Ohio drivers ed classes do a great job at preparing you for the exam.
+Although those permit applicants who are over 18 years of age are not required to take a drivers education program, it may still be a good idea to do so because the class will provide you with a sound knowledge of the Ohio driving rules and prepare you for your Ohio permit test.
+The knowledge test must be taken by every license application and Ohio drivers ed classes do a great job at preparing you for the exam.

-If you’re still not convinced and do not want to take the course, but you still want to study for your permit test, grab yourself the Ohio drivers manual.
-The book contains detailed information on the Ohio driving rules and, when supplemented with Ohio practice tests, becomes an invaluable study guide.
+If you’re still not convinced and do not want to take the course, but you still want to study for your permit test, grab yourself a copy of the Ohio drivers manual.
+The book contains detailed information on the state driving rules and, when supplemented with practice permit test Ohio sample questions, becomes an invaluable study guide.
+Mind you, these are not the only study questions that we have.
+Make sure to check out this Ohio driving practice test and the Ohio BMV practice test.
+Covering as many sample questions as possible now will save you a lot of headache at the BMV.

 Drivers License Test

-Once you turn 16 years of age you become eligible to take the driving skills test.
-Drivers under the age of 18 must present a drivers ed certificate of completion that is authorized by parent.
+Once you turn 16 years of age you become eligible to take the Ohio driving test.
+Drivers under the age of 18 must present a certificate of completion certificate for an Ohio driver's education class that is authorized by parent.
 In addition, parents need to show proof that the student completed at least 50 hours of the driving practice including 10 hours of driving at night.
 Once you pass a driving skills exam you will be issued with the Ohio drivers license (for applicants under the age of 18 it will be a probationary license).